-Submit your relevant documentation as part of your request for an Approved Withdrawal when completing the special consideration form.
+View the supporting documentation guidelines, and submit your relevant documentation as part of your request for an Approved Withdrawal when completing the special consideration form.
 Apply for an Approved Withdrawal for Session 1 2020 subjects by the last day of the teaching period on Friday 5 June 2020.

 You will also be able to apply for a refund of your tuition fees if you are granted an Approved Withdrawal.

 This applies if you need to withdraw from a subject after the Census Date but before grades are released for the session.